Anti-Romanian sentiment: Post-Soviet Moldova

 After the breakup of the USSR, various legislative reforms consolidated the position of ethnic Romanians/Moldovans, especially by establishing the Moldovan language as the official language.
+However, anti-Romanian sentiment and Moldovenism was promoted by Russophilic parties, especially the Edinstvo Movement and the Socialist Party of Moldova and, to a lesser manner, by the then-ruling Democratic Agrarian Party of Moldova.
+Valeriu Senic, the leader of the Socialist Party of Moldova, proposed the banning of Romanian nationalism in Moldova, as well as using the terms "Romanians" and "Romanian language", when referring to the state language of Moldova.
+The Agrarians, while more moderate than the Socialists, still accused Romania of "imperialism" and promoted the terms "Moldovan people" and "Moldovan language".

 The 2001 parliamentary elections, won by the Party of Communists of the Republic of Moldova, initially brought a series of attempts to raise Russian to the status of a state language.
 However, the project was dropped by popular opposition.

 Relations between the Moldovan and Romanian governments have initially included some tension as the Moldovan government led by President Vladimir Voronin accused Romania of committing imperialism, specifically declaring that "Romania has remained the only empire in Europe, consisting of Moldavia, Dobruja and Transylvania".
 Nevertheless, in the recent past relations have improved and President Voronin as well as Romanian President Traian Băsescu have called for cooperation between the two sovereign states.

 In 2006, the Gheorghe Asachi Romanian-French School was forced by the government to change its name to the Gheorghe Asachi Moldovan-French School.
-Critics argued that the government acted unilaterally and discriminated against Romanians, as other schools such as the Necui-Levițki Russian-Ukrainian School were allowed to continue using that name.
+Critics argued that the government acted unilaterally and discriminated against Romanians, as other schools such as the Necui-Levitski Russian-Ukrainian School were allowed to continue using that name.
 In protest, four high school students from Asachi replaced the new high school sign with another with the old name.
 They were charged with "group-committed aggravated hooliganism".